Alysa Liu: 2018–19 season

-2019–20 season: International junior debut and second senior national title
+2019–20 season: World Junior bronze and Junior Grand Prix Final silver

 Liu's first competition for the 2019–2020 season was at the inaugural Aurora Games, an international all-female competition held in August 2019.
 She earned perfect scores, led the U.S. team to first place overall, and was the first American female skater to successfully complete a quadruple Lutz in competition, although not at an ISU-recognized event.

 Liu made her international competition debut at the ISU Junior Grand Prix in Lake Placid in August 2019.
 Skating to "Don't Rain on My Parade" by Barbra Streisand in her short program, she scored 69.30 points, breaking her own personal best short program record by almost 20 points.
 She completed all her jumps, including three triples, completed three level-4 spins, and earned positive grades of execution for all seven elements.

 During her long program, Liu became the first American female skater to complete a quadruple Lutz in a competition.
 She also became the first female skater to complete a quadruple jump and a triple Axel in the same program in a competition.
 Skating to pianist Jennifer Thomas’ version of “New World Symphony," which was choreographed by Lori Nichol, Liu started her long program with a triple Axel-double toe loop combination, followed by her quadruple Lutz, which she earned 13.80 points for.
 She fell on her second triple Axel but successfully executed her following six triple jumps.
 She also earned level-4 scores for her three spins and top marks for her step sequence, earning a 59.66 program component score.
 She won the event by 21.52 points over the silver medalist, South Korean Park Yeon-jeong.
 It was the first in 20 Junior Grand Prix events that a non-Russian skater won and the first time an American won a Junior Grand Prix event since Polina Edmunds in 2013.